marlonrochaeng/customer-data-api-java-automation/tests.md

 - Send a POST request to the consent permissions endpoint with ACCOUNTS_READ permission.
 - Verify that the response should indicate a past date error.
 - <span style="color:red;">BUG: The user is able to use a paste date without issues.</span>
+- Priority: high - it is an error and the created consent permission cant be updated with a past date

 ### 20. Reject an already rejected consent permission
 - Include a valid bearer token in the Authorization header.